 If you are a national of a US visa waiver country, you may be eligible to travel to the US without the need to secure a visa.

 Under the US Visa Waiver Program (VWP), citizens of visa waiver nations are permitted visa-free entry to the US for up to 90 days for tourist or business-related purposes, or for transit, provided they meet certain conditions.

-To ascertain if you qualify for the VWP, you will need to satisfy the following:
+To qualify for the VWP, you will need to meet the following requirements.